ZeroIntensity/pointers.py/docs/movement.md

 ## Consequences

-After you are finished crying from accidentally overwriting your newborn child using this library, what actually happens when we break something with overwriting?
+What actually happens when we break something with overwriting?

 Lets use the following code as an example: